WASasquatch/was-node-suite-comfyui/README.md

   - `!git clone https://github.com/WASasquatch/was-node-suite-comfyui /content/ComfyUI/custom_nodes/was-node-suite-comfyui`
   - Restart Colab Runtime (don't disconnect)
     - Tools will be located in the WAS Suite menu.

+## Video Nodes
+  - For now I am only supporting **Windows** installations for video nodes.
+    - I do not have access to Mac or a stand-alone linux distro.
+If you get them working and want to PR a patch/directions, feel free.
+  - Video nodes require [FFMPEG](https://ffmpeg.org/download.html).
+You should download the proper FFMPEG binaries for you system and set the FFMPEG path in the config file.
+  - Additionally, if you want to use H264 codec need to [download OpenH264 1.8.0](https://github.com/cisco/openh264/releases/tag/v1.8.0) and place it in the root of ComfyUI (Example: `C:\ComfyUI_windows_portable`).
+  - FFV1 will complain about invalid container.
+You can ignore this.
+The resulting MKV file is readable.
+I have not figured out what this issue is about.
+Documentaion tells me to use MKV, but it's telling me it's unsupported.